OsmanAEG/PySYCL/README.md

 # About
 PySYCL is an open-source Python interface for SYCL that enables Python applications to leverage SYCL-based functionalities for heterogeneous computing.
+PySYCL aims to abstract away the complexities of GPU programming and provide to Python users an easy to use numerical library that efficiently targets hardware accelerators.
+The benefits to PySYCL is both accessibility to the large python community and development towards seamless integration with popular Python libraries, such as numpy, matplotlib, and pytorch.

 # Website
 https://osmanaeg.github.io/PySYCL/